We may earn a commission when you buy through links in our articles. Learn more.

 What’s the best gaming phone brand?

-Picking the right brand of gaming phone is important for several reasons.
 Some brands focus their efforts on camera technology or content creation features, while brands like Asus, Xiaomi, and even Sony now make devices tailored specifically for gaming.
+So you need to consider what it is that you want.

-First up, do you want to access the best Android games or best iOS games?
+First up, do you want to access the library of Apple Arcade games?
 That will help you to choose between an Android or an Apple device.
 Next, ask yourself whether you’re a gaming generalist – someone who only really plays while traveling or during downtime – or a hardcore player who wants to run the latest and best games.

 Aside from gaming specs and brand affinity, consider any other devices you already own.
 If you have a Mac computer or Apple Watch or love the best iOS games, an iPhone is the better choice.